header-banner-avocadowaste.jpg

 Stage 4.
 When fruits are mature but still hard, farmers pick them by hand or with the help of a hook that makes the fruits fall to the ground.
 Special machines then size them, clean dirt off them, and sort them for different markets.

 Stage 5.
-The fruits embark on often long and perilous journeys, especially if they come to Europe from South America.
-Avocados travel a couple days in a truck, another two weeks in a cargo ship (for example on the Manzanillo - Panama - Europe route) and a few more days to a packaging warehouse.
+The fruits often embark on long and perilous journeys, especially if they come to Europe from South America.
+Avocados might travel a couple of days in a truck, another two weeks in a cargo ship (for example, on the Manzanillo - Panama - Europe route) and a few more days to a packaging warehouse.

 Bruised avocados from handling

-Loss happens because, along the way, avocados are often touched by workers who haven’t received any training on how to best handle them, especially during travel and packing stages of the avocado process.
-“It’s hard to do everything properly so the fruit arrives at the other side of the Ocean in good quality, and then have someone on the other side who knows how to handle them and knows what they are doing.
+Loss happens because, along the way, avocados are often touched by workers who haven’t received any training on how to best handle them, especially during the travel and packing stages of the avocado process.
+“It’s hard to do everything properly, so the fruit arrives at the other side of the Ocean in good quality, and then has someone on the other side who knows how to handle them and what they are doing.
 We’re still on a learning curve.
 This is still a huge challenge,” says Dr Arpaia, Subtropical Horticulturist at the University of California, Riverside.

-Mishandling happens especially during transport and packing processes: simply holding an avocado with too much pressure (or, in the worst cases, dropping it onto the ground) will produce a fruit too soft, or a perfect-looking one that is actually rotting inside.
+Mishandling happens especially during transport and packing processes: simply holding an avocado with too much pressure (or, in the worst cases, dropping it onto the ground) will produce a fruit that is too soft or a perfect-looking one that is rotting inside.
 Mishandling avocados can also cause their skin to break: once their protective layer is gone, the fruits are exposed directly to the environment, including bacteria and oxygen, which ultimately make the fruit rot faster.

 Avocados are damaged during transport

-Travel can damage avocado too, and not only because moving the fruit around too much could cause it to bruise.
-In cargo ships, avocados are kept in controlled atmospheres, with higher carbon dioxide and lower oxygen slowing the ripening process - in a way, putting the fruit to sleep to not make it ripen too early.
-However, avocado is a subtropical fruit: this means that it is sensitive to chill injury - an alteration of the fruit’s internal metabolism - when exposed to temperatures too low.1 The signs of chilling injury in avocados are clearly seen only when the fruit is ripe - this means that the disease often goes unnoticed until consumers, to their chagrin, open foul tasting and smelling fruits.
+Travel can damage avocados too, and not only because moving the fruit around too much could cause it to bruise.
+In cargo ships, avocados are kept in controlled atmospheres, with higher carbon dioxide and lower oxygen slowing the ripening process - putting the fruit to sleep to prevent it from ripening too early.
+However, avocado is a subtropical fruit sensitive to chill injury - an alteration of the fruit’s internal metabolism - when exposed to low temperatures.1 The signs of chilling injury in avocados are only seen clearly when the fruit is ripe - this means that the disease often goes unnoticed until consumers, to their chagrin, open foul-tasting and smelling fruits.

 Less avocado waste in Europe?

-What to do with an avocado not ripe enough?
+What to do with an avocado that is not ripe enough?

-Dr Arpaia suggests to refrain from the temptation to open it to see if it is maybe ripe.
-If it’s not soft enough, we shouldn’t open it - otherwise it will never ripen and we will have wasted it.
+Dr Arpaia suggests refraining from the temptation to open it to see if it is ripe.
+If it’s not soft enough, we shouldn’t open it - otherwise, it will never ripen, and we will have wasted it.
 Instead, we could put it at room temperature in a brown paper bag with an apple.
 Apples are good producers of a hormone called ethylene - this hormone, produced by the apple, will help the ripening of the avocado sitting next to it!

 Related articles